-The International School hopes to engage with fellow GBS member institutions to jointly develop research, teaching and social outreach projects as well as creating and cultivating communities to share perspectives, learning and approaches related with management and entrepreneurship education.
+The International School hopes to engage with fellow GBSN member institutions to jointly develop research, collaborate on teaching and social outreach projects as well as creating and cultivating communities to share perspectives, learning and approaches related to management and entrepreneurship education.

 The biggest challenge facing management in your community and how the institution addresses this challenge:

-The biggest challenge is to improve corporate competitiveness and sustainability, at the national and international level specially during the current situation.
-To attain the aforesaid objectives, the school’s portfolio and research contemplate a diversity of areas in management education and promotes interdisciplinarity.
-The school means to enhance its impact on specific communities through teaching, the quality of research output and results as well as social outreach programmes, that may contribute to improve social conditions.
+The biggest challenge facing management is to improve corporate competitiveness and sustainability, at the national and international level specially during the current situation.
+To attain the aforesaid objectives, the school’s portfolio and research contemplate a diversity of areas in management education and promotes interdisciplinary collaboration.
+The school means to enhance its impact on specific communities through teaching, the quality of research output and results as well as social outreach programs, that may contribute to improve social conditions.

 Program Highlight: ERASMUS+ Projects, IMPALA and ELANET

 IMPALA in which the School is participating focuses on strengthening impact of Latin American universities.
 In 2020, the project was recognized as one of the best internationalization practices in Ibero-American universities by the Organization of Ibero-American States for Education, Science and Culture-OEI.
 As part of IMPALA project, “Forma Emprende” and “Sabana como vamos”, were chosen as pilot programmes to be measured in 2021 with the impact assessment framework developed by the consortium.